-Exam Board: OCR

-Head of Department: Tom Walford BSc (Durham) PGCE

-Members of Department: Danielle Burns BA (Thames Valley University) PGCE
+EXAM BOARD: OCR HEAD OF DEPARTMENT: Tom Walford BSc (University of Durham), PGCE MEMBER OF DEPARTMENT: Danielle Burns BA (Thames Valley University) PGCE

 You will have an interest in computing and technology in general, and be keen to understand and explore how computer systems work.
 You will also be interested in, or may have even tried, computer programming.